livekit/egress/README.md

 ### I get a different error when sending a request

-- Make sure your egress, livekit, server-sdk-go, server-sdk-js, and livekit-cli repos and deployments are all up to date.
+- Make sure your egress, livekit, server sdk, and livekit-cli are all up to date.

 ### I'm getting a broken (0 byte) mp4 file